 When you are planning holidays in Orebić, it's a great place from which to explore 5 stars sites and cities such as Međugorje, Dubrovnik, Hvar, Mljet, Korčula, Ston or Split on one day trip from Orebić.
 There are lots of offers to enjoy, or you can take a car ride to the city you want to visit.

-Stradun - once a sea channel, which separated the city in two parts, today the town's main street, paved with smooth stone blocks.
+Stradun - once a sea channel, which separated the city into two parts, today the town's main street, paved with smooth stone blocks.

-The city walls and fortresses - untouched that sends a distinctive image to the world and turns Dubrovnik to the most beautiful city in the Mediterranean.
+The city walls and fortresses - untouched that sends a distinctive image to the world and turns Dubrovnik into the most beautiful city in the Mediterranean.

 Medjugorje is the best known and most visited place of pilgrimage in this part of Europe.

 You should take a car and make an excursion your own way.